INeedAPizza/INeedAPizza/README.md

 - 👋 Hi, I’m @INeedAPizza
 - 👀 I’m interested in machine learning and pizza
-- 🌱 I’m currently learning how to machine learn and making pizza
+- 🌱 I’m currently learning how to make machines learn and how to make awesome pizza

 <!---
 INeedAPizza/INeedAPizza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.